ev1313/wgrd-cons-tools/README.md

-# Wargame Red Dragon Tools
+# Wargame: Red Dragon Tools

-This is a collection of tools for modding Wargame: Red Dragon.
+This is a collection of tools for modding Wargame: Red Dragon, a game from Eugen Systems.
 These tools use the parsers found in wgrd-cons-parsers and usually work on the XML generated from them or just directly use them in Python.